 Jon is the guy known as OMT (Old Man Time) because Aaron Bauman claims he cannot wait for anything (including finding the correct trail).

 Most say he is better looking than Stan which does not say much.
 His interest in agriculture led him to grow a bunch of hops (seven varieties) which are used in the brewing process.
 Being a retired guy allows him to brew with Roy more often than most.
-Jon loves fishing for stripers almost as much as brewing.
+Jon loves fishing for stripers almost as much stripping for fish and brewing.

 Tim Barker plows snow for the brewery and raises the hog for the annual FBB shareholders pig roast.
 As a proud parent of two, Tim doesn’t have the time to drink as much FBB as he’d like to.
 When not contributing to the community shared brewery, Tim serves as the Director of Operations & Safety for the Hurricane Island Outward Bound School.
 Tim is the co-founder of the Sundog Outdoor Leadership Initiative and co-owner of Midcoast Barge Works, a tiny barge servicing the local islands of our greater coastal area.
 Tim is so grateful for the comradery, the adventure, and the experience FBB provides Belfast and its shareholders.